SHEFFIELD – Eloise I. Currier, 93, of Sheffield, died at 12:48 p.m., Tuesday, February 5, 2019 at the Kewanee Care Home.

 Eloise graduated from Neponset High School in 1943.
 Following high school, she had worked at Boss Manufacturing, Walworth and had also worked at G.E. in Morrison, Super 8 Motel in Kewanee for 13 years, the Henry County Senior Citizens Center and as a teller and file clerk at Peoples National Bank for 29 years until her retirement.
 She was affiliated with the Church of Peace in rural Kewanee.
 She enjoyed collecting dolls, traveling, watching football, playing cards, taking pictures, shopping at Goodwill and the Salvation Army, writing poems, riding on combines picking corn, riding ATV’s, embroidering and crocheting.
 She also enjoyed visiting with friends and eating at McDonalds.
 Most of all, Eloise enjoyed family gatherings at reunions, Easter, Thanksgiving and Christmas and just being with her family, especially her grandchildren and great grandchildren.

-To plant a tree in memory of Eloise I. Currier, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Eloise I. Currier, please visit our floral store.